Gainer552/Bash-File-Shredder/README.md

 - Usage
 - Features
 - Tests

-- Installation
+Installation

-- Download the Bash_File_Shredder folder, which contains the bash_File_Shredder.sh script.
+1. Download the Bash_File_Shredder folder, which contains the bash_File_Shredder.sh script.
-- Extract the folder to your preferred directory:
+2. Extract the folder to your preferred directory.

-- bash
-- Copy code
-- tar -xvf Bash_File_Shredder.tar.gz
-- Usage
+Usage
--

 To use this program, follow these steps:

 1. Open your terminal.